All Episodes

 New York Times today, lawmakers grope for resolution as they attempt to avoid economic calamity.

-In the end, only 65 Republicans, just a third of those voting, backed the plan, despite personal pleas from President Bush and McCain, by contrast, 140 Democrats or 60% voted in favor.
+In the end, only 65 Republicans, just a third of those voting, backed the plan, despite personal pleas from President Bush and McCain.

 Well, that's not the story.

-The story is that 40% of Democrats voted against it.
+The story is that 40% of Democrats voted against it, not the percentage of Democrats that voted for it.

-And the Republicans saw that happening.
+40% of Democrats voted against the bill, and the Republicans saw that happening.

-And a lot of these Democrats voting against it are in highly contested re-election races in their districts.
+And a lot of these Democrats voting against it are in highly contested reelection races in their districts.

-And when the Republicans saw these guys voting against it, they knew Phil full well what was going on.
+And when the Republicans saw these guys voting against it, they knew full well what was going on.

 Democrats didn't go out and campaign for re-election.